hikeventures/hikeventures.github.io/_posts/2016-07-22-Lundhags-Jaure-Light.markdown

 We think those new features are already worth to upgrade to the newest model once they are on the market in March 2017 even so we are already quite happy with the current Jaure Light High boots.
 Of course, we are still be able to hike with the current Jaure Light High model but having an even better boot sounds quite exciting.
 We really like to wear shell boots on our hiking trips and it's quite comfortable to walk in them too.
 You just need to wear 2 pairs of socks which could however be a bit warm during the summer months but it's still possible to wear them.
 Currently, we combine our Lundhags Jaure Light High with Icebreaker [Liners](http://www.backcountry.com/icebreaker-hike-liner-crew-sock-mens) and the Icebreaker [Hike+ Light](http://www.backcountry.com/icebreaker-hike-lite-crew-sock-mens-ice0791) and [Hike+ Mid](http://www.backcountry.com/icebreaker-hike-mid-crew-sock-mens-ice0793).

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/28437731156/in/dateposted-public/" title="Lundhags Jaure Light High"><img src="https://c5.staticflickr.com/9/8520/28437731156_cc34f8eddd_k.jpg" width="2048" height="1360" alt="Lundhags Jaure Light High"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+# Disclosure
+Lundhags has provided us with a discount on their products.